jhausserlab/HiFiAlignmentTool/README.md

 **WARNING 2:** It is important that in your CZI files the reference channel (in our case dapi) is the last channel of your image stack.

-To run main.py you need to run at least the 2 arguments "source" and "destination":
+To run main.py you need to run at least the 2 arguments "source" and "destination" (with the example of the structure in the image):
 ```
-python3 main.py ./path/to/source ./destination
+python3 main.py ./czi ./stitched
 ```
 main.py has also 6 optional arguments:
 1. -y, --yes --> runs the code without asking questions before stitching and before registration